 Shane works both individually and collaboratively with a variety of media.
 In Visions, Laurie Otto and himself photograph, manipulate, and construct surreal poetic narratives.
 In Forest Of Illumination Shane utilizes 4×5 film, large-scale printing, color changing lights, and a darkened space to put perception into question.
 In Dust to Dust he is photographing an object, burning it, and then making a print using the subjects own ashes.
 Experimentation and exploration are very important to his practice as an artist.

 Shane is always questioning what photography is, how it can be redefined, and where is fits into the art world today.
 Although the camera is his main tool, he has been known to utilize a plethora of image capture methods including flatbed scanners, large format film, microscope optics, makeshift lenses, and even a collection of vintage cameras.
-When Shane is not working in his studio he enjoys arguing about art, hiking, crafting, tutoring, dancing, listening to vinyl, and cooking butternut squash.
+When Shane is not working in his studio he enjoys arguing about art, hiking, crafting, painting, tutoring, dancing, listening to vinyl, and cooking butternut squash.